-- 1. To elect three members of the board of directors of the Company to serve until the 2022 annual meeting of shareholders and until their successors are duly elected and qualified; - 2.
-To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - 3.
-To approve a proposal to amend the Company's existing charter to include a provision that would limit the transferability of shares of the Company's common stock in the 365-day period following a listing of the Company's common stock on a national securities exchange; and - 4.
+- 1. To elect two members of the Board to serve until the 2023 annual meeting of shareholders and until their successors are duly elected and qualified; - 2.
+To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3.
+To approve a proposal to allow the Company to reduce its asset coverage ratio to 150%, pursuant to Section 61(a)(2) of the Investment Company Act of 1940, as amended, to become effective the date after the Annual Meeting; and - 4.
 To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.